outpace/config/README.md

 ## Plugin Usage

-The plugin has one function, to generate a `config.edn` file containing everything one may need to know about the state of the config vars in the application and its dependent namespaces.
+The plugin has one function: generate a `config.edn` file containing everything one may need to know about the state of the config vars in the application and its dependent namespaces.

 To generate a `config.edn` file, invoke the following the the same directory as your `project.clj` file: